Reva Gerstein: Career

-Reva Gerstein was a woman with many jobs, never doing only one task at any given time.
+Gerstein was a woman with many jobs, never doing only one task at any given time.
 While working for the CMHA Gerstein was also the chair of a working group that reported to the Special policy sub-committee of the Welfare Council of Toronto from 1949-1952.
 This group focused on ways to implement integrated nursery school for children with emotional disturbances in private nurseries.
 Gerstein's working group recommended that the ideal integration ratio would be 6 disturbed children to 24 normal children and that the focus of the nursery care for disturbed children was treatment for normal children was preventative mental health care.
 At this time Gerstein also chaired the interdivisional committee on the mental health needs of children, which was charged with creating a blueprint for children's mental health services in Toronto.
 In their 1952 reports, both committees recommended "the development of day nurseries in poor housing areas, even if parents [are] not at work.
 Such children brought up in one congested room benefit mentally from the supervised freedom of an all-day nursery."

 In 1950, Reva Gerstein founded the Canadian Council of Children and Youth to uphold and ensure the rights, interests and well-being of all children and youth in Canadian communities, government legislation, policy, programs and practices.

-Reva Gerstein's work for the CMHA and the Welfare Council of Toronto was the start of a long career in mental health advocacy and policy change.
+Gerstein's work for the CMHA and the Welfare Council of Toronto was the start of a long career in mental health advocacy and policy change.

-In 1962, Reva was appointed by Premier John Robarts as the first woman member of the Committee on University Affairs (CUA) and served as its chairman from 1972 to 1975.

-In 1968, Gerstein spearheaded the creation of the Hinks Treatment Center for Adolescents, a center which she named after her mentor, to provide psychiatric care to children and adolescents in Toronto.
+In 1962, she was appointed by Premier John Robarts as the first woman member of the Committee on University Affairs (CUA) and served as its chairman from 1972 to 1975.
+In 1968, she spearheaded the creation of the Hinks Treatment Center for Adolescents, a center which she named after her mentor, to provide psychiatric care to children and adolescents in Toronto.
 This center still exists; it is now called the Hinks-Dellcrest Center and is a part of the SickKids Community Mental Health network.
 All the while, Gerstein was creating the center of adolescents she was teaching at U of T's School of Social Work and Nursing, where she emphasized preparing teachers to deal with student's mental health issues.